Practical-DevOps-GitHub/github-terraform-task-rpid/.github/pull_request_template.md

 ## Describe your changes

+Please include a summary of the change and which issue is fixed.
+List any dependencies that are required for this change.

 ## Issue ticket number and link

+Fixes # (issue)

-    ## Checklist before requesting a review
+## Checklist before requesting a review:

-    - [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my own code
 - [ ] If it is a core feature, I have added thorough tests
 - [ ] Do we need to implement analytics?
 - [ ] Will this be part of a product update?
 If yes, please write one phrase about this update